5 Tips for a Good Neighborhood Watch ProgramNovember 22, 2016

 Every meeting should have a specific topic.
 Your first meeting can be about how everyone can make their homes more secure and your next meeting can be the actual beginning of scheduling watches and events.
 This way everyone will immediately feel more prepared and will have time to decide how they can help with the watch.

-Have a code of ethics
+Keep a code of ethics

 When you are creating your watch you will want everyone on the same page.
 Be sure to have a code of ethics to ensure everyone avoids violence whenever possible and that the group will do what they can to educate themselves about the law and the requirements they may have for the watch.